Drink You Away

-"Drink You Away" is a song recorded by American singer and songwriter Justin Timberlake for his fourth studio album, The 20/20 Experience – 2 of 2 (2013).
+"Drink You Away" is a song recorded by American singer-songwriter Justin Timberlake for his fourth studio album, The 20/20 Experience – 2 of 2 (2013).
 It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy.
-It was sent to US country radio stations on November 23, 2015 as the fourth and final single from the album.
+It was sent to US country radio stations on November 23, 2015, as the fourth and final single from the album.
 Musically, it was defined by critics as a multi-genre song including classic rock, country pop, gospel blues and Memphis soul.
 Lyrically, on the track, Timberlake compares love to alcoholism while making references to several alcoholic brands including Jack Daniel's and Jim Beam.
 As of May 2016, the song has sold over 600,000 copies in the US.

 "Drink You Away" received generally positive response from contemporary critics, with some of them labeling the song as a highlight and one of the most impressive moments on the album.
 Timberlake performed the song at the 2013 American Music Awards and it was part of the set list of The 20/20 Experience World Tour (2013–15).
-In November 2015, the singer together with Chris Stapleton gave a rendition of track at the 2015 Country Music Association Awards; following it, "Drink You Away" sold 76,000 digital copies and debuted at number five on the US Hot Digital Songs chart.
+In November 2015, the singer together with Chris Stapleton gave a rendition of the track at the 2015 Country Music Association Awards; following it, "Drink You Away" sold 76,000 digital copies and debuted at number five on the US Hot Digital Songs chart.
 It also peaked at number 85 on the Canadian Hot 100 chart.

 Production and release

 "Drink You Away" was written by Timberlake, Timothy "Timbaland" Mosley, Jerome "J-Roc" Harmon and James Fauntleroy.
 The song was produced by Timbaland, Timberlake and Harmon while Jones provided additional production.
-It was recorded the Larrabee Studios in North Hollywood, Los Angeles.
+It was recorded and mixed at Larrabee Studios in North Hollywood, Los Angeles.
 Timberlake arranged and produced his vocals.
 Harmon provided keyboards for the song, while Ives played the guitar.
 The track was engineered by Chris Godbey and mixed by Jimmy Douglass, Godbey and Timberlake; for the process they were assisted by Alejandro Baima.
 The keyboards were provided by Harmon.
 It was sent to country radio in the United States on November 23, 2015, as the fourth and final single from The 20/20 Experience – 2 of 2 (2013).
 Regarding the single release, Sony Music Nashville executive vice president, promotion/artist development Steve Hodges stated, "we received several requests from key programmers and we decided to get them a shortened version [of "Drink You Away"] so they didn't have to air the longer cut from the album," adding "our promotion staffs will not be actively working the single, we simply wanted to make the song easily accessible for country radio.
 Now they have it and can play it if they'd like" in an interview for Billboard.